umdenes100/ENES100ArduinoLibrary/README.md

 ### Enes100.updateLocation()
 Requests an update of your OTV's location.

-Returns a `bool` indicating if it succeeded or not.
+Returns a `bool` indicating if the request for the locaiton succeded or not.
    * 0 : Did not work
    * 1 : Success